 Thank you for your interest in our MFA program.
 We’ve put together some general information to answer some commonly asked questions:

-How many people apply for the program and how many students are accepted each year?
+- How many students are accepted each year?

 If you will read through our website you will see that we have a small, intensive, three-year program that is characterized by the ability to work closely with faculty.
 Because of our size, we are able to give personal attention to every student so that they may develop professionally.
 Students have access to world-class scholars in every discipline, as well as regular offerings that include symposia, conferences, lectures, talks, film series, etc., that is, Notre Dame has an active program of visiting scholars and cultural events that all students have access to.
 We also offer full tuition and a stipend to every MFA student we accept.